American Airlines renews push to void pilot contracts

 AMR’s creditors committee has supported the carrier’s bid to abandon union contracts, and has said it would not be difficult for the carrier to address the judge’s concerns.

-Lane on Wednesday also said “significant” concessions from the pilots were needed before AMR could emerge from Chapter 11, though he rejected an argument by unions that AMR must consider a merger with smaller rival US Airways Group Inc LCC.N.
+Lane on Wednesday also said “significant” concessions from the pilots were needed before AMR could emerge from Chapter 11, though he rejected an argument by unions that AMR must consider a merger with smaller rival US Airways Group Inc.

-The pilots’ union last week overwhelmingly rejected AMR’s best and final contract offer.
+The pilots’ union had last week overwhelmingly rejected AMR’s best and final contract offer.

 AMR’s flight attendants union is scheduled on Sunday to finish voting on their own final contract offer from management.